joshmerd/CSCI-435-JoshIM/README.md

 1. Run JoshIM.exe located in the JoshIM\JoshIM\bin\Debug\ folder.
 ```
 ## Compiling Code:
-You may use your choice of C# compilers, such as [Visual Studio Code](https://code.visualstudio.com/) with C# extension.
+You may use your choice of C# compilers, such as [Visual Studio](https://www.visualstudio.com/).

 ```
 1. In Visual Studio, open TCP_multiple\TCP_multiple\Program.cs